Location & Parking

 - Parkinson’s Disease

 - Neurologists specialize in the diagnosis and treatment of disorders of the brain, spinal cord, nerves and muscles in both adults and children.
-Our neurologists are an integral part of our Primary Stroke Center, the state’s only such center certified by the Joint Commission.
+Our neurologists are an integral part of our Primary Stroke Center, the state’s first such center certified by the Joint Commission.
 They also lead the team of experts in our Level 3 Epilepsy Center, the first in the region.

 - Interventional radiologists treat diseases and other medical conditions through image-guided technology in real-time.
 From a 3-mm nick in your skin, they can access almost any system in the body.
 We have Wyoming’s only neurointerventional radiologist and our 24-7 coverage of interventional radiologists allow us to treat stroke and other emergency conditions using the latest evidence-based technology.